Invisible Apple Cake

 1. Feel free to use any sweet apples such as Pink Lady, Honey Crisp, or Fuji.

-2. You could also use a sweet variety of 🍐 pears in this recipe, which would be equally as delicious.
+2. You could also use a sweet variety of 🍐 pears in this recipe to make my Invisible Pear Cake, which is equally as delicious.

 3. If you’d like, a sprinkle of cinnamon works wonders in this Invisible Apple Cake.
 Keep in mind that it will make the batter slightly darker, so if you want a paler cake, keep it out.